-This is the best baby Bok Choy Salad ever.
-Blanched bok choy (or Pak Choi) with creamy toasted sesame dressing, finished with a drizzle of coconut aminos.
-This Asian side dish is so good, yet so easy.
+Crunchy Bok Choy Salad recipe (or Pak Choi) with creamy toasted sesame dressing, finished with a drizzle of coconut aminos.
+This Asian bok choy side dish is so good, yet so easy.
 It’s terrific for everyday and gorgeous looking for family gatherings!

 Bok Choy (Pak Choi) Salad (Easy and Nutritious)

 No more wondering what to do with baby bok choy!
 My Asian Bok Choy Salad is dressed with a creamy sesame dressing that is nutty and toasty delicious.
 Friends, if you love bok choy as much as I do, this is the recipe you want to keep.
 Yup, it’s that simple and delicious.

 I invented this baby bok choy recipe in one late evening.
 Normally I would make stir-fried bok choy with some chopped garlic but I was looking for a less oily vegetable dish that evening.
 I had just returned from my local Chinatown with a big bag of baby bok choy so I thought let’s make a salad for dinner!

 For blanched Asian vegetables, most often people use vegetarian oyster sauce or sweet soy sauce as seasoning.
 I actually think my toasted sesame dressing works perfectly with blanched bok choy.
 The sauce is creamy, sweet, and slightly tangy.
 You can see the creamy and rich sauce slips through each layer of the pak choi and every bite is bursting with flavor.
 Absolutely amazing!

 What is bok choy (or Pak Choi)